sethladd/dep_assert_with_optional_message/proposal.md

 ;
 ```

-If a second argument (the _message expression_) is provided,
-if may be of any type.

 If the assertion failed, and if there is
 a message, the message _m_ is
 evaluated to an object _o_.

+It is a dynamic type error if _o_ is not of type String.

-An AssertionError is created with the
+An AssertionError is created with _o_.
-result of calling `toString()` on _o_.
 The AssertionError is then thrown.

 If the assertion succeeds (evaluates to true),
 the message expression is _not_ evaluated.

-It is a dynamic type error if the result of
-`o.toString()` is not of type String.

-If an exception is thrown while evaluating _m_ to _o_, or while
+If an exception is thrown while evaluating _m_ to _o_,
-evaluating `o.toString()`, that exception is thrown as normal.
+that exception is thrown as normal.

 (Commentary: If message evaluation throws an exception,
 the user will not see the assertion failure exception.)